maram-daas/library-pascal/README.md

 ## License

-This project includes code licensed under the **MIT License** (see the [MIT License](LICENSE-MIT)) for parts originally created by [original authors].

-The new additions and modifications are licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License** (see the [LICENSE](LICENSE) file for details).
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.

-You can freely use the new additions for personal and educational purposes, but not for commercial purposes.
-Please ensure to give appropriate credit for the original work.
+See the [LICENSE](LICENSE) file or visit [creativecommons.org/licenses/by-nc/4.0](https://creativecommons.org/licenses/by-nc/4.0/) for more details.

-best of luck <33
+You're free to use it for studying, backups, or personal projects.
+Best of luck <33